 Just two blocks away from the main grounds stands the Vereins Kirche ("Society Church") two blocks away in the middle of the town square, which we call Marktplatz.
 This is a replica of the first public building constructed by the pioneers in Fredericksburg.
 The original, built in 1847 served as a combination church, school, and community center for decades.
 A replica was built in 1935, the project that launched the Gillespie County Historical Society.

-The Pioneer Museum and the Vereins Kirche are two sites solely dedicated to preserving and telling the heroic story of our pioneers.
+The Pioneer Museum and the Vereins Kirche are two sites solely dedicated to preserving and telling the heroic story of the pioneers of Fredericksburg.